Monday, August 26, 2024

 https://dailyhive.com/vancouver/metro-vancouver-bridge-cyclist-wire-allegations

-The Ironworkers-Bridge is so narrow for a bride in that location & wasn't designed for substantial future capacity.
+The Ironworkers-Bridge is so narrow for a bride in that highway location & wasn't designed for substantial future capacity.
 When it was initially designed in the 1950s, there was no concept to have 2 bus lanes, 2 truck lanes & 2 emergency lanes.
 Plus, at least 2 general traffic lanes each way & a provision for 2 train tracks.
 Thus, the 6 lane bridge is overwhelmed, because it can't do the job of an 8-10 lane wide bridge.

 https://vancouver.ca/streets-transportation/granville-bridge-connector.aspx A bike & foot bridge should have been built next to it decades ago.
 Then the Granville Bridge could have 3 general lanes each way, plus a bus & HOV lane each way.
-Instead, if 2 bus & HOV lanes are designated, there will only be 2 general lanes each way.
+Instead, if 2 bus & HOV lanes are designated, there will only be 2 general lanes each way in the downtown core.

 The Burrard Bridge should have had a bike & foot bride next to it.
 Instead, it was reduced from a 6 lane crossing to a 4 lane bridge.